Virtualization-projects/rancher-labs-wiki/Getting-started-with-Rancher-2.0-Development.md

 Start the build in GoLand.
 The service will be available at http://localhost:8080.
 Ignore the scary cert warning (or use ngrok as a way around.

 ### Changing the password
 You have the option here to change the password (from the default of `admin`).
 If you are running rancher on AWS or any other external hosting, or it in any way is available to the outside world, you _must_ change this, or you will have an _extremely_ bad and expensive time, with many large unwanted nodes and workloads spun up in short order.
-Note, however, that the tests expect the default username/password combo of `admin`/`admin`, and so if you are running in a way that the instance is not available to the outside word and does not have any production keys, you can simply re-enter the password as `admin`
+Note, however, that the tests expect the default username/password combo of `admin`/`admin`, and so if you are running in a way that the instance is not available to the outside world and does not have any production keys, you can simply re-enter the password as `admin`

 ### Preventing exposure of API Keys and other sensitive information
-[git-secrets](https://github.com/awslabs/git-secrets#git-secrets) is useful for preventing accidental exposure of sensitive information.
+[git-secrets](https://github.com/awslabs/git-secrets#git-secrets) is useful for preventing accidental exposure of sensitive information when committing code.
 On MacOS run
 ``` brew install git-secrets ```
 Then add hooks to the repo
 ```